SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

       unsubscribe(channelName)
     </td>
     <td>
       Unsubscribe from the specified channel.
-This makes any associated AGChannel object inactive.
+This makes any associated <a href="api-ag-channel">AGChannel</a> object inactive.
-      You can reactivate the [AGChannel](api-ag-channel.md) object by calling subscribe(channelName) again at a later time.
+      You can reactivate the <a href="api-ag-channel">AGChannel</a> object by calling subscribe(channelName) again at a later time.
     </td>
   </tr>
   <tr>